partoneoftwo/searchbox/README.md

 #CHANGELOG#
 v33 - 31.08.2014

-Mysql support ditched
+* Mysql support ditched
-Data layer changed to postgresql
+* Data layer changed to postgresql
-New query in postgresql gives more precise results, slightly faster and it feels a lot better to work on Postgresql.
+* New query in postgresql gives more precise results, slightly faster and it feels a lot better to work on Postgresql.
+* Improvements made to design

 v29 - 05.09.2014